KenLumod/EPORTFOLIO/README.md

 ---

 ### **Notable Projects**
-- Minesweeper 2 Players**: An enhanced version of the Minesweeper game with additional features.
+- **Minesweeper 2 Players**: An enhanced version of the Minesweeper game with additional features.
-- Two-Layered Bucket Sort**: An optimized sorting algorithm for large datasets.
+- **Two-Layered Bucket Sort**: An optimized sorting algorithm for large datasets.
-- DISC Personality Test**: A Java-based application to analyze personality types.
+- **-DISC Personality Test**: A Java-based application to analyze personality types.
-- StreetFood Ninja**: A game inspired by Fruit Ninja, featuring Filipino street food.
+- **StreetFood Ninja**: A game inspired by Fruit Ninja, featuring Filipino street food.
-- The Maze of Mysteries**: A text-based adventure game written in assembly language.
+- **The Maze of Mysteries**: A text-based adventure game written in assembly language.

 ---